Genus bounds for min-max minimal surfaces: Introduction

-The argument from Simon-Smith to control the topology was generalized by De Lellis-Pellandini \cite{dp} to prove a genus estimate for general sweepouts.
-They proved for sweepouts relative to a genus $g$ Heegaard splitting (with the notation from Theorem \ref{mainfromcolding}): \begin{thm} [De Lellis-Pellandini \cite{dp}] \end{thm} \begin{rmk} Here $O$ denotes the set of $i$ such that $\Gamma_i$ is orientable, and $N$ the set of $i$ such that $\Gamma_i$ is non-orientable.
-The genus of a nonorientable surface $\Gamma$ is defined to be the number of cross-caps needed to be attached to a disk to arrive at a surface homeomorphic to $\Gamma$. \end{rmk}
+where $O$ denotes the set of $i$ such that $\Gamma_i$ is orientable, and $N$ the set of $i$ such that $\Gamma_i$ is non-orientable, and $g(\Gamma)$ denotes the genus of $\Gamma$.
+The genus of a non-orientable surface is the number of cross-caps one must attach to a two-sphere to obtain a homeomorphic surface. \end{thm}